uvotguy/CanvasQuizTool/README.md

 *pip install KalturaApiClient*

+If you have to install additional modules, please submit an issue.
+We will add it/them here.

 ## Run the Program
 The top level python program *ReportCourseQuizResults.py* prompts the user to select a course from a list of Canvas courses he/she teaches.
 It queries Canvas for a list of assignments, and filters